Committee of Adjustment

 The Committee has also been delegated the authority by Council to hear appeals on Property Standards Orders and to act as an advisory body with a mandate to make recommendations on applications for Zoning or Official Plan Amendments, all matters relative to Parts IV & V of the Ontario Heritage Act, and any other issue referred from Council, Committee of Council or administration.

-All applications for which the Committee is legislated under the Planning Act are considered at regular meetings which are held on the third Monday of the month, as required, at 7:00 p.m. in the Committee Room of the Town of Fort Frances Civic Centre.
+All applications for which the Committee is legislated under the Planning Act are considered at regular meetings which are held as needed in the Committee Room of the Town of Fort Frances Civic Centre.
 Special meetings may be called to consider Issues that are time sensitive.

 Applicants have a defined role and responsibility in regards to planning applications.
 An application will proceed quickly through the process if the applicant…

 - Submits a complete application containing accurate information, including accurate site plan

 - Has formulated a proposal with an understanding of existing standards

 - Provides full and reasonable information throughout the process, and